AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 #### List Inventory (Sorted)

-BinBash also allows you to sort your inventory based on different criteria using the following flags:
+BinBash also allows you to sort your inventory in ascending order based on different criteria.
+This means that items with the lowest 'values' will be showed first, whilst items with the highest 'values' will be showed last.
+The different 'values' that BinBash can sort by can be seen below:

 | Flag | Description                                |
 |------|--------------------------------------------|